artemBilik/LangSort/README.md

 }

 ```
-Consider the Russian alphabet - all symbols with numbers from 1040 to 1103, inclusive, and two letters that do not fall into the gap g and Y. These are shown in the property 'list'.
+Consider the Russian alphabet - all symbols with numbers from 1040 to 1103, inclusive, and two letters that do not fall into the gap 'ё' and 'Ё'.
+These are shown in the property 'list'.

 The letters of the English alphabet, and there is enough to specify only the border.